SMTG-Bham/galore/docs/source/tutorials.rst

 Let's turn this into a useful XPS plot.
 The flag ``--weightings`` can be used to pass a data file with cross-section data; for some cases data is build into Galore.
-Here we will use the data for Al k-α radiation which is denoted ``xps`` is built into Galore.
+Here we will use the data for Al k-α radiation which is denoted ``alka`` is built into Galore.
 We also flip the x-axis with ``--flipx`` to match the usual presentation of XPS data as positive ionisation or binding energies rather than the negative energy of the stable electron states.
 Finally the